 - Needle exchange services to promote safe recovery and disposal of used needles.

-- Referrals to other health agencies for clients seeking drug detox, treatment or counseling.
+- Referrals for clients seeking drug detox, treatment or counseling.

 This program recovers needles quickly and safely from Vancouver neighbourhoods through a number of different initiatives, including the needle pick-up hotline (604) 657-6561.
 VCH’s goal is to recover all inappropriately discarded needles as soon as possible or within 24 hours of a call to the hotline.
 Learn more about the program and how you can safely deal with a discarded needle.